2017 Field Observations

 As usual on Rick’s trips, we started birding right away on the afternoon of our arrival day and went to Barr Lake, a large reservoir not far from our Denver hotel.
 We found the reservoir rather devoid of the expected birds, but it was 92 degrees, and we soon wilted and retreated to the air-conditioned van.
 Still, we saw a lot of White Pelicans and some Ring-necked Pheasants among others.
 We also enjoyed our first looks at the cute Black-tailed Prairie Dogs along the road and listened to Rick’s story of man’s attempts to exterminate these rodents.

 On the 13th, the first official day of the trip, we drove to Scottsbluff, Nebraska, stopping on the way at the Hereford Ranch near Cheyenne, Wyoming.
 At Hereford we had our first looks at some typical western species such as Swainson’s Hawk, Golden Eagle, Western Wood Pewee, Cassin’s Kingbird and Say’s Phoebe.
 Rick assured us that we would getter more and better looks at most of these species in the coming days.
 Going north we drove along Stateline Road between Wyoming and Nebraska, where we saw a great many Vesper Sparrows as well as some Clay-colored Sparrows.
 There were some McCown’s Longspurs as well.
 A Chestnut-Collared Longspur perched on the fence and Rick pointed out its big flat bill and beautiful white tail.
 Still, because these birds were in basic plumage and the visibility in the van was poor in the back, the experience left most of us hungry for a good look.
 We got this the next day.
 Today, we all did get a good look at a perched Prairie Falcon, a lifer for many of us.
-Our frustration was totally forgotten at the Wildcat Nature Center, our last stop before the hotel in Scottsbluff, Ne.
+Our frustration was totally forgotten at the Wildcat Nature Center, our last stop before the hotel in Scottsbluff, Nebraska.
 The center is located on a ridge of pine-covered hills that contrasted with the flat agricultural lands we had been driving through.
 The nature center grounds were surprisingly lively on this hot afternoon with lots of Red Crossbills and Pine Siskins in the trees.
 On the ground were Spotted Towhees and a White-crowned Sparrow while Chipping Sparrows and Clay-colored Sparrows flew back and forth.
 We were most excited by a report of an Evening Grosbeak, which eventually everyone saw.
 Our reluctance to leave this birdy place was tempered by the knowledge that we would be returning on our way back from the Black Hills in South Dakota.
 A visit to the Scotts Bluff national monument was also planned for the return trip.

 For me, one of the highlights of the trip was Henry Road near the Wyoming state line on day two.
 This is an unpaved, sunflower-lined road going through miles and miles of uninhabited short-grass prairie-covered hills and bluffs flowing towards an ever empty horizon.
 Feeding on the sunflowers were all kinds of birds that would fly up on the fences or settle on the road.
 Over the 60-mile-long road we saw hundreds of Vesper Sparrows, dozens of Clay-colored Sparrows, thousands of Horned Larks, hundreds of Western Meadowlarks, several Chestnut-collared and McCown’s Longspurs, and some Savannah Sparrows, Song Sparrows and Grasshopper Sparrows.
 When we stopped and got out of the van, the heat and the silence were overwhelming.
 The peace was disturbed occasionally by a huge cattle truck thundering by and leaving us in a cloud of dust.
 Eventually, with Rick’s help, we all got identifying looks at these species as they perched on the fence or the road and allowed a close approach.
 Along the way to our next stop, Sowbelly Canyon, we observed a Ferruginous Hawk close by in the sky.
 At the Canyon we found a Lewis’s Woodpecker, but overall it was quiet, probably due to the heat.
 The ice-house ponds at Fort Robinson were similarly quiet.